rodrigorbenitez/etl_challenge/README.md

 ## Development Time

-Well, I spent more than your reference time but sincerely I want to show you the way I work:
+Well, I spent more time than I expected but sincerely I want to show you the way I work:

 * Firstly, analysing sources, data and building some graphs with Jupyter Notebooks.
 This helps me to check: the number of rows inserted, the data types and to decide how to build the different tables.
 * Adding comments in code and generating good documentation.